top of page

 ICDP is remarkably adaptable and fits well with other forms of support and therapy, particularly in groups where parents and children can share stories and the feeling of trust and healing can grow.
 Several facilitators use art techniques and games to help break down barriers and gain trust.
 Others will talk about film and talk about heroes to engage with the children and parents.

 We have spoken to ICDP facilitators who have found that many children are distressed by the conflict around them, express restlessness and irritability and are being neglected by their parents because their parents are distracted and emotionally traumatised themselves.
 Many families have been separated and children are often being looked after by extended family members.
-By using physical touch, eye contact and talking and listening with love and engagement, the volunteers helped parents reconnect with their children.
-Building stronger parents ensures the child's chances of healthy growth and healing are possible.
-These are just a few examples of testimonials (translated from Ukrainian):

 “Thank you for the lessons and everything you do for the people – it is very important to have support, and you are like God’s helpers…thank you.”